 It’s a Local Issue

 If you asked me whether cycling as a sport is growing or declining in New England, I’d suggest that it is declining.
 There are countering phenomena to my claim, but there are several factors that contribute to my assertion.
-First, the overall population in Northern New England is the oldest in the US, which means that here are simply fewer younger people in the area (compared to say Portland, Oregon or Boston, MA) who bicycle (and will brave the cold weather or shoulder-less roads).
+First, the overall population in Northern New England is the oldest in the US.
+This means that here are simply fewer younger people in the area (compared to say Portland, Oregon or Boston, MA) who bicycle.
 So, the first factor that skews things is related to regional demographics, which aren’t helping the region grow its base of new cyclists.
 However, even if there were more millennials in our area, studies suggest that millennials don’t bike any more than previous generations.
 Second, there is also the more general issue in the US of fewer bicycle sales.
 These data aren’t from this year, but they’re relatively current.

 The National Bicycle Dealers Association (NBDA) recently published a report that really brings this to light.
 It focused on the continuing decline of bicycling and bicycle sales in the U.S. for the past12 to 14 years.
 In 2000, 43.1 million people rode bicycles six or more days, which is 148 riders per thousand population; by 2014 this had declined to 35.6million or 111 riders per thousand.

 The point is that overall, fewer people in the US are riding bikes in the US.
 Many additional contemporary studies point out that more people choose to bike where there is good bike infrastructure and a comprehensive transit system.
 So, the third question is whether we have improving bike infrastructure in New England (north of Boston).